go-arrower/arrower.org/docs/why.md

     Instead of repeating technical concerns.
     For this Arrower already comes with batteries included for things like Operations (observability) and support (admin dashboard).
-    Increasing the time you sent on business logic vs. infrastructural concerns.
+    Increasing the time you send on business logic vs. infrastructural concerns.
 * **Developer comfort without fighting the framework.**
     Write more "clean" and "maintainable" code.
     Utilise helpers for common tasks.